 Place a medium non-stick pan over medium-high heat.

-Add 1 tsp. olive oil and meatballs to hot pan and stir occasionally until browned all over, 6-9 minutes.
+Add 1 tsp. olive oil and meatballs to hot pan.
+Stir occasionally until browned all over, 6-9 minutes.

 Add pasta to boiling water and cook until al dente, 8-10 minutes.
 Reserve ½ cup pasta water.
 Drain pasta in a colander and toss with 1 tsp. olive oil.